 Big Thicket Light - photo courtesy of Ken Rudine (August 2007) - source: TexasScapes.com

 Considered to be the most haunted road in Texas, Bragg Road, also known as The Ghost Road can be found in Saratoga, about 38 miles northwest of Beaumont.
-The best time to visit the Ghost Road in Hardin County is late in the evening, just when it gets dark out.
+It's said that the best time to visit the Ghost Road in Hardin County is late in the evening, just when it gets dark out.
 It's the time when your vision begins to fail you due to the darkness of the night and your heart begins to thump louder with fear.
 It's that perfect time when lack of light to see what may be beyond you begins to run your imagination wild with horrific thoughts and images.

 Same stretch of road in daylight - photo courtesy of Ken Rudine (August 2007) - source: TexasScapes.com

-The road itself originated as right-of-way for a branch of the Santa Fe line from Bragg Station to Saratoga laid in 1901.
-The rails remained until 1934, but as the path was a good one, their removal permitted auto and truck traffic access to Saratoga.
-Stories of mysterious lights appearing to travelers began while the rails remained, then continued after their removal.
-Archer Fullingim, a publisher-editor of the Kountze News who first spread the light’s fame, apparently recognized a gift horse when he saw one, publicized the light and naturally the curious flocked to the area to catch a glimpse of the ghostly light and thrill a bit in the Thicket-darkened night.
+The road was originally a right-of-way for a branch of the Santa Fe line from Bragg Station to Saratoga laid in 1901.
+The rails remained until 1934, but since the path was good, their removal allowed traffic access to Saratoga.
+The stories of mysterious lights appearing to travelers began while the rails remained, then continued after their removal.
+Archer Fullingim, a publisher-editor of the Kountze News who first spread the light’s fame, recognized the potential of great popularity the story could bring and publicized the light which naturally brought the curious to the area to catch a glimpse of the ghostly light.

 Heber City Cemetery (Heber City, UT)